beocaca/astrotribe/apps/admin/content/bp/products-summaries.md

    - Saves time by summarizing large amounts of information.
    - Distills complex concepts for general understanding.
    - Increases content consumption efficiency.
-   - Allows bookmarking and saving of necessary information.
    - Provides a unique combination of specific information tailored to the user's level of understanding.
    - Converts information into knowledge through user interaction and curated content.